andlin03/EasyGraph/README.md

 # EasyGraph
-EasyGraph is a PowerShell module that simplifies working with Microsoft Graph from PowerShell.
+EasyGraph is a PowerShell module that simplifies working with [Microsoft Graph](https://docs.microsoft.com/en-us/graph/) from PowerShell.
 The module manages authentication, paging and throttling.

 ## Get Started!

 ### Install the module
-The EasyGraph module is installed from PowerShell Gallery
+The EasyGraph module is installed from [PowerShell Gallery](https://www.powershellgallery.com/packages/EasyGraph).
 ```powershell
 Install-Module EasyGraph
 ```